Penn State NASA

 In the spring and summer time, polar bears retreat to land or permanent ice and fast on the energy reserves they have generated during the winter.
 It is during this time of year that females reproduce, with a gestation period of eight months.
 During the winter, the female bear builds a den for delivery of up to four cubs the following spring.
 She also spends much of this time in hibernation.
 Bears have to consume very large amounts of food to maintain their lifestyle and also to make it through the long winter.
 Females, in particular, must maintain a high body mass to reproduce.
 On average, a bear must catch a seal every week or so during the summer to thrive.
 Females often refrain from mating if they do not have substantial food sources or the necessary fat reserves.
 And even if they do reproduce, cub survival rates may be reduced.

-Polar bear cubs in den
+White polar bear cubs side by side in a den

 Polar bear cubs in a den